 Step 7.
 Enter your message in the space provided below the attachment option.

-Step 8.
-Once all the details are entered, you need to click the Send button which will send your email to the recipient(s) you specified.
+Step 8: Once all of the details have been entered, click the Send button to send your email to the recipient(s) you specified.

 Step 1.
 Enter data as shown in the following image: